thepower/power-docs/docs/devGuide/04-get-and-start-tea-ceremony-client.md

 After the client is started, all the nodes in the chain sign the `genesis.txt` with their private keys.
 After that, the ceremony ends.

-The Tea Ceremony has three steps.
-The client shows how many nodes have participated in each step.

 > **Note**
 >
-> You can turn the client off and turn it on again if you need to.
-It will slow down the Tea Ceremony, but it will not be disrupted.
+> You can shut the client down and start it up again if you need to.
+It will slow down the Tea Ceremony but will not disrupt it.

 ## After the successful ceremony